jackabox/2019.jackwhiting.co.uk/content/offerings/web-design.md

 order: 2
 color: 'bg-site-pink'
 ---
-Need a design?
-I'll work with you by hand crafting the website to your project requirements.
+Have an idea you need visualising?
+Need a lick of fresh paint to your website?
+I'll work with you by hand to mold something to your requirements.